cferdinandi/vanilla-js-guides/content/guides/complete-set.md

 {{%purchase-box%}}

-**Get everything you need to master vanilla JavaScript, and save 40%.** If purchased individually, these pocket guides would cost a lot more.
+**Get everything you need to master vanilla JavaScript, and save almost 50%.** If purchased individually, these pocket guides would cost a lot more.

 {{<purchase-summary bundle="true">}}
 - DOM Manipulation